boulder-on/JPassport/README.md

 ```
 # Dependencies

-JPassport itself only requires **Java 19** to build and run.
-There are separate Java 17 and 18 branches.
+JPassport itself only requires **Java 20** to build and run.
+There are separate Java 17-19 branches.

 The testing classes require: